uni-mannheim-qm-2020/week00_getting_started/README.md

 ## What are git and GitHub?

 `git` is a version control system that makes it easy to track changes and work on code collaboratively.
 GitHub is a hosting service for `git`.
 You can think of it like a public Dropbox for code.
 As a student, you even get unlimited private repositories which you can use if you don’t feel like sharing your code with the rest of the world (yet).
+We will use it to distribute code and assignments to you.
+And you will use it to keep track of your code and collaborate in teams.

 ## Installing R and RStudio